-Although the Cole Memorandum and 2014 Cole Memo have been rescinded, one legislative safeguard for the medical marijuana industry remains in place: Congress has used a rider provision in the FY 2015, 2016 and 2017 Consolidated Appropriations Acts (currently the "Rohrabacher-Farr Amendment") to prevent the federal government from using congressionally appropriated funds to enforce federal marijuana laws against regulated medical marijuana actors operating in compliance with state and local law.
-Since October 1, 2017, the U.S. federal government has been temporarily appropriated under a series of continuing budget resolutions.
-Because the 2017 Consolidated Appropriations Act has been extended until September 2018 under a continuing budget resolution, the Rohrabacher-Farr Amendment is still in effect.
+Although the Cole Memorandum and 2014 Cole Memo have been rescinded, one legislative safeguard for the medical marijuana industry remains in place: Congress has used a rider provision in the FY 2015, 2016 and 2017 Consolidated Appropriations Acts (currently the "Rohrabacher-Blumenauer Amendment") to prevent the federal government from using congressionally appropriated funds to enforce federal marijuana laws against regulated Medical Marijuana actors operating in compliance with state and local law.
+However, this measure does not protect Recreational Marijuana businesses.
+As part of the \$1.3 trillion federal spending bill enacted on March 23, 2018, the U.S. Congress renewed the Rohrabacher-Blumenauer Amendment through September 2018.
+The Amendment is an appropriations rider with bipartisan support that prohibits the Justice Department from using federal funds to prevent states from implementing Medical Marijuana laws.
+The Ninth Circuit in United States v.
+McIntosh held that the prohibition under the Rohrabacher-Blumenauer Amendment also prevents the Justice Department from spending federal funds to prosecute individuals who are engaged in conduct that is permitted by, and in compliance with, state Medical Marijuana laws.
+This is the eleventh time the Rohrabacher-Blumenauer Amendment has been approved or renewed since its first passage in 2014.

 Despite the legal, regulatory, and political obstacles the marijuana industry currently faces, the industry has continued to grow.
-It was anticipated that the federal government would eventually repeal the federal prohibition on cannabis and thereby leave the states to decide for themselves whether to permit regulated cannabis cultivation, production and sale, just as states are free today to decide policies governing the distribution of alcohol or tobacco.
+It was anticipated that the federal government would eventually repeal the federal prohibition on cannabis and thereby leave the states to decide for themselves whether to permit regulated cannabis cultivation, production and